-This means that, unlike other types of sander, the abrasive material will not leave swirl marks, as the rotational path continuously changes.
+This means that, unlike other types of electric sanders, the abrasive material will not leave swirl marks, as the rotational path continuously changes.
 This allows you to get that beautiful smooth finish with little hassle.

 Things to Look for That Differentiate Random Orbit Sanders